What Are Whales Doing With NVIDIA - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for NVIDIA options trades today is 3987.39 with a total volume of 72,749.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for NVIDIA's big money trades within a strike price range of $150.0 to $200.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for NVIDIA's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of NVIDIA's whale trades within a strike price range from $26.25 to $310.0 in the last 30 days.

 NVIDIA Option Volume And Open Interest Over Last 30 Days